 Aside from having the most intuitive blogging goals strategy, we have systems in place for content maintenance, product creation, affiliate marketing, the works.

 Side note: We owe our entire affiliate marketing strategy’s success to the Lazy Guide for Affiliate Marketing by Elizabeth Goddard.
-She is truly a marketing genius, and we’re obsessed with the set-it-and-forget-it approach for those of us that feel a bit icky pushing affiliate sales!
+She is truly a marketing genius, and we’re obsessed with the set-it-and-forget-it approach for those of us who feel a bit icky pushing affiliate sales!

 We have an entire 365 days planned and mapped out, which is such an incredible feeling.